-- a) Provide and pay for all office space, facilities, equipment, services, and services necessary for TxDOT and the Independent Engineer to oversee the Work. - b) Maintain the Project office space for at least sixty Days after the Term of the Agreement or until otherwise agreed to by TxDOT in writing. - c) After the Term of the Agreement, provide disposal or removal of all facilities and any site restoration needed for the Project.
+a) Provide and pay for all office space, facilities, equipment, services, and services necessary for TxDOT and the Independent Engineer to monitor the Work.

+Maintain the Project office space for at least 180 Days after the Term of the Agreement or until otherwise agreed to by TxDOT in writing.

+c) After the Term of the Agreement, provide disposal or removal of all facilities and any site restoration needed for the Project.